Sample PERM Advertisement

 Sample PERM Advertisement for FM Radio:

-As you can tell from the MP3, the ad sounds great and fits the requirements.
+As you can tell from the MP3, the ad contains the correct verbiage and conforms with PERM regulations.

 Disclaimer: Not Intended As Legal Advice.